sanjeev929/fastapibasic/README.md

 ```bash
 127.0.0.1:8000/docs
 ```
-Now you can see the Swagger UI click that and enter try make changes in body or value fields then click Excute. your can see your response in Response field.
+Now you can see the Swagger UI click that and enter try make changes in body or value fields then click Execute. your can see your response in Response field.

 # Note